-- (a) Except as provided in subsection (c), the power of an agent or default surrogate commences when the individual is found under Section 4(b) or determined by a court to lack capacity to make a health-care decision.
-The power ceases if the individual later is found or determined to have capacity to make a health-care decision, or the individual objects under Section 5(c) to the finding of lack of capacity under Section 4(b).
-If the power ceases because the individual objects under Section 5(c), the power resumes if the finding of lack of capacity is confirmed under Section 5(d)(5) or a court later determines that the individual lacks capacity to make a health-care decision. - (b) An agent or default surrogate may request, receive, examine, copy, and consent to the disclosure of, medical and other health-care information about the individual if the individual would have the right to request, receive, examine, copy, or disclose the information. - (c) A power of attorney for health care may provide that the power of an agent under
+(a) Except as provided in subsection (c), the power of an agent or default surrogate commences when the individual is found under Section 4(b) or by a court to lack capacity to make a health-care decision.
+The power ceases if the individual later is found to have capacity to make a health-care decision, or the individual objects under Section 5(c) to the finding of lack of capacity under Section 4(b).
+The power resumes if:

+(1) the power ceased because the individual objected under Section 5(c); and that the individual lacks capacity to make a health-care decision.